Japan: Land of the Rising Sun

 Is this trip right for me?

-In some destinations you may be staying in a minshuku, which is a Japanese-style inn.
-It’s a great taste of tradition, however not everyone finds futon mattresses on the tatami-mat floor, small bathrooms and close proximity to other guests comfortable.
-Read more about it in the ‘Accommodation’ section of the Essential Trip Information.
+In some destinations, you may be staying in a minshuku, a Japanese-style inn.
+It’s a great taste of tradition; however, not everyone finds futon mattresses on the tatami floor, tiny bathrooms and proximity to other guests as comfortable as more Western-style hotels and beds.
+Read more about it in the Accommodation section of the Essential Trip Information.
 For some departures, we may swap them with hotels or vice versa depending on seasonal availability.
 Please consult your booking agent if you need more details.

 Important information